 These days, air conditioning has become an essential in the Australian housing construction industry, with most family homes equipped with some form of heating/cooling device.
-Costs to install ducts and vents average between $500 to $2,000.
+Costs for air conditioning systems installation in Perth such as ducts and vents average between $500 to $2,000.

 Most garages should already have some form of electricity, whether it be a lightbulb or an automatic garage door.
 A granny flat is going to require electricity to power the kitchen and creature comforts and may Cost between $75 to $500.

 Remember, it’s illegal to conduct any sort of electrical work in WA, so you’ll need to hire a licensed electrician to add more wiring and power outlets for additional devices.

 – Phone/internet connection